naravishal/personal/spark/HandsOnSpark.md

 - How to create table in Oracle if not exist before export
 - create a generic package to run for all JDBC Ingestion.
 - Session Parameter in Spark.
+- How to get encrypted password in Spark job

 # CSV and TSV